Niji no Silkroad: Gameplay

 The game features a top-down perspective when exploring outside of battle.

 The game differs from other games in the genre by placing high importance on the player's ability to buy and sell items to make money.
 Niji no Silk Road features turn-based, first-person combat, but enemies do not drop money or experience points.
 License points are earned after battles that grants the prince the ability to sell more goods in different places.
 The player moves the prince through towns and on the world map across the Silk Road, where enemies can attack.
 The world map features different types of terrain, including deserts that deplete the prince's water supply, which will kill him if fully depleted.

 Goods, such as clayware, can be purchased in a town and then sold in a town where the good is more valued.
 The player can purchase animals to increase the number of goods they can carry and they can hire soldiers to aid the prince in battle.

 Plot

 The player controls the main protagonist, an exiled prince of LittleLand that has been recently informed of his royal heritage.
 To reclaim the throne, the prince must collect seven shards of the Rainbow Mirror and defeat the usurper, Zrool.
-The shards are scattered throughout Asia and the prince must trade goods to make his way to each region.
+The shards are scattered throughout the regions of Arabia, Persia, Mongolia, India, Cham, China, and Japan, and the prince must trade goods to make his way to each region.
 Once the mirror is collected, the prince shines it at Zrool and exposes the imposter.
 The prince then takes his throne as the new king.